 - reset cache

 There are two important steps to perform when making changes to a particular menu.
-The first is that the Update Menu button must be clicked to save any of the changes made, with the exception of adding, editing, or deleting menu items.
-The second is that the Clear Menu Cache button must be clicked in order to make the changes visible.
+The first is that the Update Menu button must be clicked to save any of the changes made.
+The second is that the Clear Menu Cache button must be clicked in order to guarantee that the changes are displayed.
 If the menu cache is not cleared, then the changes that were made to the menu will not be visible for anyone to see.
 Use the menu item add, edit, and delete links to perform their respective operation.
 The ordering of the menu items can be performed on this page by dragging and dropping, by using the order weight fields, or by editing a menu item and changing its parent item and weight.

-The menu settings contain all of the menu-specific settings that appropriately privileged users are allowed to change.
+The menu settings contain a collection of options for tweaking the behavior of a menu.
 The most important of the menu-specific settings is the menu path.
 The menu path designates where all menu items associated with the menu get placed under.
 Some menu items may even prepend the menu path to its links.
 If the menu path is incorrect and you do not have access to change it, then seek support for getting the issue resolved.
 The advanced menu settings are: menu weight, show parents, and breadcrumb name.
 The menu weight defines where this menu gets displayed when more than one menu are displayed at the same url path.
 The show parents checkbox allows for hiding the parent menus.
 The breadcrumb name gives users the ability to change the name of the menu as it appears in the breadcrumbs.

 Menu Item Properties

 Add or editing a menu item can be simple, once all of the fields uses purposes are understood.
 A few of the fields are available primarily for handling exceptional cases and often may be ignore by the users.
 Each menu item has 5 common fields: name, parent item, weight, active path, item type, and when to expand.
-Name is the name of the menu item as it will be displayed on the menu (with menu item menus and menu item menu items being the exception).
+Name is the name of the menu item as it will be displayed on the menu.
 Parent item and weight are used to provide hierarchy between different menu items.
 The active path is used to manually specify the path in which the menu item is considered active and is usually left alone.
-Under most circumstance, the active path should be left alone.
 The item type designates what this item is, how it gets presented, and also controls what additional fields are made available.
 When to expand designates that whether or not child menu items are displayed if the menu item has any child items.

 Menu Item Hierarchy